agg23/fpga-gameandwatch/docs/platform_installation.md

 ### Easy Mode

+#### Update All

+Open the [Update All](https://github.com/theypsilon/Update_All_MiSTer) settings menu, the `Unofficial Cores` submenu, and enable `agg23's MiSTer Cores` from there.
+[Visit the Update All page](https://github.com/theypsilon/Update_All_MiSTer) for more information on how to set up the script

+#### Downloader

-You can use the built in [MiSTer Downloader](https://github.com/MiSTer-devel/Downloader_MiSTer) script to automatically fetch all of my cores on release.
+You can manually add my cores to the [MiSTer Downloader](https://github.com/MiSTer-devel/Downloader_MiSTer) script to automatically fetch all of my cores on release.

 To start receiving my cores, simply paste the following snippet at the bottom of your `downloader.ini`.
 This will add my database to the list of locations MiSTer Downloader checks for updates from: